 You are not alone; healing is possible, and your healing starts here.

-This involves being fully present in the moment and aware of your thoughts, feelings, and surroundings without judgment.
-Mindfulness helps you observe your experiences and emotions without becoming overwhelmed by them.
-Improving you Mindfulness skills is improves the effectiveness of the other key components of DBT Therapy.
+Mindfulness involves being fully present in the moment and aware of your thoughts, feelings, and surroundings without judgment.
+It helps you observe your experiences and emotions without becoming overwhelmed by them.
+Improving your Mindfulness skills improves the effectiveness of the other key components of DBT Therapy.

 Imagine you're scrolling through your phone.
-You're probably not really paying attention to what's going on around you, you're kind of on autopilot.
+You're probably not paying attention to what's happening around you; you're on autopilot.
 Mindfulness is the opposite of that.

-In DBT, mindfulness is about paying attention to what's happening right now, in this very moment, without judging it or trying to change it.
+In DBT, mindfulness is about paying attention to what's happening now, in this very moment, without judging or trying to change it.
 It's like hitting the pause button on your autopilot.

 Mindfulness is about: